Chris Wideman: International play

 Wideman was selected to play for Team USA at the 2016 IIHF World Championship.
 The team finished fourth in the tournament, losing 7–2 in the bronze medal game to Russia.
 He was named to Team USA for the 2021 IIHF World Championship and won a bronze medal as they beat Germany 6–1, coming third in the tournament.

 Personal life

 Wideman is married with one child.
+When this child was born, Wideman agreed to cede his number 20 jersey to Juraj Slafkovský, in exchange for an autographed jersey as a keepsake.